skolenik/svyset_manifesto/README.md

 and all of the information that a user needs to compute weighted point estimates and estimate variance accounting for the complex sampling can be found in examples like the one indicated above.

-**4. Are examples of specific syntax for performing correct design-based analyses provided?**
+4. **Are examples of specific syntax for performing correct design-based analyses provided?**
 Yes.
 Three examples are clearly documented ([tabulations for categorical variables](https://www.cdc.gov/nchs/data/nsfg/NSFG_2013_2015_VarEst_Ex1.pdf); [means for continuous variables](https://www.cdc.gov/nchs/data/nsfg/NSFG_2013_2015_VarEst_Ex2.pdf);